ewallace/ewallace.github.io/manual/_posts/2021-04-18-lab-notebook.md

 For example, you can set up templates for entries for standard experiments that you do.
 You can set aside regular time to update the notebook, including with other lab members to create some accountability.

-It is helpful to consider the [FAIR principles for scientific data management](https://www.go-fair.org/fair-principles/), which also apply to protocols, analysis and methods.
+It is helpful to consider the [FAIR principles for scientific data management](https://www.go-fair.org/fair-principles/), which also apply to protocols, analysis, and methods.

 - *Findable:* The first step in (re)using data and protocols is to find them.
 Your lab notebook entries should be findable by "metadata", for example project, protocol, strain or oligo identifier, or date of creation.
 - *Accessible:* Once the user finds the required data you should be able to access it.
 So if the lab notebook entry mentions a dataset elsewhere (e.g. datastore, lab notebook page), link to it with accession information.